narendravaghela/phpmap/readme.md

 ## About PHPMap

 PHPMap is an interactive map of PHP-Developers around the world.
-You will be able to organize meetups & usergroups. work on projects together with developers around you or simply have a look, who´s next to you.
+You will be able to organize meetups & usergroups, work on projects together with developers around you or simply have a look, who´s next to you.

 ##### Features